R1ck404/livestreaming_platform/README.md

 - JWT keys expire every hour.
 - This platform is a work in progress.
 While it supports major functionalities such as streaming and dashboard features, optimizations and additional functionalities are still needed.

-*Note: The development of these features and pages will be done with the community in mind, ensuring that i provide a platform that is inclusive, accessible, and enjoyable for everyone.*
+*Note: The development of these features and pages will be done with the community in mind, ensuring that we provide a platform that is inclusive, accessible, and enjoyable for everyone.*

 Feel free to contribute to the development of this livestreaming platform!
 If you have any questions or feedback, please don't hesitate to reach out.